-‘The New Abnormal’: Gov. Brown Warns Californians of a New Level of Fire Dangers in Coming Years
+‘The New Abnormal’: Gov. Brown Warns Californians of Increased Wildfire Threat in Coming Years

 California has faced back-to-back fire seasons that have left dozens of people dead as blazes rage across hundreds of square miles.
 But the state’s governor said it’s not over yet.